crzcssdy/Housing_Market_Analysis/README.md

 - **File**: `data.csv`

 ## **Research Questions**
-1.How have housing prices on the national and state level (before, during, and after the COVID-19 pandemic (2019 - 2024))?
+**1.** How have housing prices on the national and state level (before, during, and after the COVID-19 pandemic (2019 - 2024))?
-2. Which areas experienced the largest change in sales price and which experienced a decline?
+**2.** Which areas experienced the largest change in sales price and which experienced a decline?
-3. Which markets could be ‘affordable’ and which are increasingly out of reach?
+**3.** Which markets could be ‘affordable’ and which are increasingly out of reach?
-4. Which areas could be considered real estate ‘hotspots’ that people are looking to call home?
+**4.** Which areas could be considered real estate ‘hotspots’ that people are looking to call home?

 ## **Methodology**